olimiemma/ConsultTheWord/README.md

 # Consult the Word App

-The Consult the Word app is a user-friendly chat application designed to provide guidance, counseling, and meaningful conversations based on various sacred scriptures or your one of preferred choice.
+The Consult the Word app is a user-friendly chat application designed to provide guidance, counseling, and meaningful conversations based on various sacred scriptures.
 It allows you to simply type in a chat, phrase, or question, and receive responses that are grounded in the scriptures, with relevant verses quoted directly.

 ## Supported Scriptures

 The "Consult the Word" app currently supports the following sacred texts:

-- Tao Te Ching
 - Bible
 - Quran
 - Bhagavad Gita
 - Dhammapada
+- Tao Te Ching

 ## Key Functions